ckadarla/skooner/README.md

 kubectl apply -f skooner.yaml
 ```

-This will create a Deployment/Service/Service Account for Skooner/Cluster Role Binding for skooner-sa account as a super user
+This will also create a Deployment/Service/Service Account for Skooner/Cluster Role Binding for with "skooner-sa" account as a super user for Skooner with Cluster full permissions

 ### To access the skooner in you laptop without NodePort or Loadbalancer for security you can use port forwarding